er-bharat/ProFTPd-Frontend/README.md

 So i decided to make a GUI for it bc i didnt find any on the internet.
 The current version of it somehow fulfils the basic need of my use case.

+## How to use
+1. download folder and move it to ~/.local/share/applications

+open .desktop file and edit path in it to your pc. reboot and you will find the icon in menu.

+2. just put the proftp-gtk.py on desktop and open from it. (you will need to make it executable)